KenshiroTM/Doabot/README.md

 Edit the `jsonChecker.py` file if you want to add extra variables or modify JSON structure.

+To install all libraries use `pip install -r requirements.txt`

 ## How to Run on Ubuntu

 ### Step 1: Start a Screen Session and Run the Bot